 Baiba Skride is a sought-after chamber musician internationally and commits to the long-established duo with her sister Lauma.
-As one of the founding members of the Skride Quartet, Baiba Skride tours again with the quartet to North America in February 2021.
-The Skride Quartet is also in high demand internationally in Europe where they have performed at venues such as Concertgebouw Amsterdam, Musikverein Vienna, Wigmore Hall London and Louvre Paris in previous seasons.
-The quartet also toured to Australia for a series of nine recitals at the invitation of Musica Viva in November 2019.
-In 20/21 Baiba Skride also performs in trio with her sister Lauma Skride and Stefan Dohr as well as in quintet with Alban Gerhardt, Brett Dean, Gergana Gergova and Lise Berthaud.
+She is one of the founding members of the Skride Quartet, with which she has performed at venues such as Concertgebouw Amsterdam, Musikverein Vienna, Wigmore Hall London and Louvre Paris and has toured in North America and Australia in previous seasons.
+In 2021/22 Skride also performs in trio with her sister Lauma Skride and Harriet Krijgh as well as in different chamber music projects with Alban Gerhardt and Brett Dean and others.

-Baiba Skride is anticipating the release of her Mozart recording with the Swedish Chamber Orchestra and Eivind Aadland in September 2020, adding to her prolific discography including her recently released Bartok recording with the WDR Sinfonieorchester and Eivind Aadland, as well as her American disc featuring Bernstein, Korngold and Rózsa with the Gothenburg Symphony and Tampere Philharmonic Orchestras under the baton of Santtu-Matias Rouvali and the debut recording of the Skride Quartet, all under the Orfeo label.
+Baiba Skride is anticipating the release of her latest solo recording in January 2022, which adds to her prolific discography including her recently released Mozart recording with the Swedish Chamber Orchestra and her Bartok recording with the WDR Sinfonieorchester, both with Eivind Aadland, as well as her American disc featuring Bernstein, Korngold and Rózsa with the Gothenburg Symphony and Tampere Philharmonic Orchestras under the baton of Santtu-Matias Rouvali and the debut recording of the Skride Quartet, all under the Orfeo label.